-COVID-19: Karnataka eases lockdown norms in green zones, all shops except shopping malls to open
+COVID-19: Karnataka eases lockdown norms in 14 districts, no relaxation for Bengaluru

 Bengaluru, Apr 28: Karnataka government on Tuesday relaxed COVID-19 lockdown norms in 14 districts, giving 'conditional' permit to economic activities in the cities that fall under Green Zone.